 The V diagram covers the foundational items that need to be considered in addressing a standard like ISO 26262: project management, task management, and change management.
-In this particular case, four tools have been considered: ANSYS Medini, Jama Software, Atlassian JIRA, and National Instruments.
+In this particular case, four tools have been considered: ANSYS Medini, JAMA Software, Atlassian JIRA, and NI (previously known as National Instruments).
 All four tools provide partial solutions to meeting the needs of functional safety.

-By combining the engineering best practices with the tools’ strengths and considering an organization’s main drivers, a workflow can be defined; one that optimizes tool usage and reduces the load on engineers.
-Ultimately, to be successful within safety critical development, an organization needs to develop against a standard while also reducing the labor associated with engineering and testing.
+By combining engineering best practices with the tools’ strengths and considering an organization’s main drivers, a workflow can be defined as one that optimizes tool usage and reduces the load on engineers.
+Ultimately, to be successful in safety-critical development, an organization needs to develop against a standard while also reducing the labor associated with engineering and testing.

 When selecting a requirements management tool, it is crucial to consider the needs of the organization as a whole, the safety workflow, and the customization and connectivity for optimization of the tools.
-In typical implementation of a safety-critical system, most organizations just consider one, or parts of one, of these critical items causing large rework and tool spend that can otherwise be avoided.
+In a typical implementation of a safety-critical system, most organizations just consider one, or parts of one, of these critical items, causing large rework and tool spending that can otherwise be avoided.

 Get Started Today

-There are methods of automating data transfer that significantly reduce labor and cost on development programs (as shown in appendix).
+There are methods of automating data transfer that significantly reduce labor and cost on development programs (as shown in the Appendix).

 Appendix: More Details About REST API

-Both Jama Software and JIRA provide access to their cloud resources via Representational State Transfer (REST API).
-REST is a web-based application programming interface that exposes a set of Uniform Resource Locators (URLs) with which to carry out Create, Read, Update, Delete (CRUD) operations in the tool.
-LHP Engineering Solutions has implemented a Domain Object Model (DOM) connection for both Jama Software and JIRA with a third integration piece to connect the two.
+Both JAMA Software and JIRA provide access to their cloud resources via Representational State Transfer (REST) API.
+REST is a web-based application programming interface that exposes a set of Uniform Resource Locators (URLs) with which to carry out Create, Read, Update, and Delete (CRUD) operations in the tool.
+LHP Engineering Solutions has implemented a Domain Object Model (DOM) connection for both JAMA Software and JIRA with a third integration piece to connect the two.
 The integration piece is a configurable application that implements the customer use cases.